Rostepher/libstrcmp/README.md

 libstrcmp is a library dedicated to fast C implementations of various string distance metrics and phonetic metrics.
-The metrics provided in libstrcmp are useful in fuzzy-string matching and autocomplete as well as natural-language processing.
+The metrics provided in libstrcmp are useful in fuzzy-string matching as well as natural-language processing.

 ##Algorithms
 Algorithms that are currently implemented or plan to be